A restaurant in London's Covent Garden is serving a new range of ice cream, made with breast milk.

 "If it's good enough for our children, it's good enough for the rest of us," he said.

-"Some people will hear about it and go yuck -
+"Some people will hear about it and go yuck - but actually it's pure organic, free-range and totally natural."

 Mrs Hiley, who gets £15 for every 10 ounces of milk she donates to the company, said it was a great "recession beater".